I recently read a comment on my article 12 Habits of People Who Always Have A Clean Home.

 It’s your choice, and that’s the great thing.
 You can choose to live any way you want.
 I want to live in a clean and orderly home.
 Some people want clean but don’t mind clutter, and others should be on the next episode of Hoarding: Buried Alive.
 No matter where you fall on the spectrum, it’s up to you.

-If you want to ease into cleaning here’s a few tips to get you started:
+If you want to ease into cleaning here are a few tips to get you started:

 1. Focus on Key Areas